StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 Now, let's change the `http.status_code` of the second span to `400`

-As you can see below, the **Child component** turned into a DEVIATING and then a CRITICAL state and this unhealthy health state propagates upwards to the **Parent component**.
+As you can see below, the **Child Component** turned into a DEVIATING and then a CRITICAL state and this unhealthy health state propagates upwards to the **Parent Component**.

 {% tabs %}
 {% tab title="CLEAR to DEVIATING" %}